Grace Davies

 Grace Davies (born 1 February 1997) is an English singer-songwriter.
-She is an independent artist, previously signed to SYCO Music (Sony) before the label's demise in 2020.
-She is best known for her original song "Roots", which she performed during her first audition on the fourteenth series of The X Factor in 2017 - where she came runner up, mentored by Sharon Osbourne.
+She is an independent artist, previously signed to Syco Music, before the label's demise in 2020.
+Davies competed on the fourteenth series of The X Factor in 2017, where she finished as runner-up, mentored by Sharon Osbourne.
+Her song, "Roots", which she performed during her first audition, charted at number 89 on the UK singles chart.
+In 2025, she released her debut album, The Wrong Side of 25.

 Career

-2017: The X Factor

 In Davies' first audition for The X Factor, she performed an original song titled "Roots", and received four yes votes from the judges.
 She was mentored by Sharon Osbourne, along with fellow acts Alisah Bonaobra, Holly Tandy and Rai-Elle Williams.
 She was voted the winner of the Prize Fight in week 1 against Rak-Su, winning a trip to New York and a meet and greet with Pink at Madison Square Garden.
 Following the eliminations of Bonaobra in week 6 and Tandy and Williams in Week 8, Davies became Osbourne's last remaining act in the competition.
 She made the final on the weekend of 2 December 2017, alongside Kevin Davy White and Rak-Su.
 After Davy White was eliminated on Saturday's show, she was in the top two with Rak-Su and finished as the runner-up.

-Since The X Factor she has released Roots and Wolves.

-2018–2020: Friends with the Tragic

 On 12 January 2018, Davies confirmed she had signed to Simon Cowell's record label Syco Music.
 In September 2019, Davies and Tokio Myers performed as guests on America's Got Talent along with Stewart Copeland, performing "Safe and Sound", written by Tokio Myers featuring vocals from Grace Davies.
 On 24 January 2020, Davies announced that her debut single will be called "Invisible".
 The song was released on 31 January 2020.
 On 13 March 2020, Davies announced her second single called "Addicted to Blue", which was released on 20 March 2020.
 On the same day, she announced the release of her debut extended play, titled Friends with the Tragic, which was released on 26 June 2020.
 "Amsterdam" was released as the third single from the EP on 1 May 2020.
 "Just a Girl" was released as the fourth and final single from the EP on 26 June 2020 alongside the EP and the official music video.
 The EP debuted on the ITunes UK charts at number 52.